De Unie, in your interest

 A non-competition clause can be included in a permanent or temporary contract.
 In the case of a fixed-term contract, a non-competition clause must meet more conditions.

-1. Study costs
+7. Study costs

 Your employer can give you the opportunity to retrain through courses, training or studies.
 Sounds nice of course, but check carefully who will ultimately pay for the costs.
 For example, your contract may state that you must pay back the study costs if you resign within a certain period.

-Such an agreement about study costs must meet a number of conditions in order to be valid.
-For example, it must state how long your employer benefits from the knowledge and skills that you learn and over what period you have to repay the study costs.
-This repayment obligation must be reduced proportionately: the longer you continue to work after your training, the less you have to repay.
+Such an agreement about study costs must meet a number of conditions to be valid.
+For example, it must state how long your employer will benefit from the knowledge and skills you learn and over what period you must repay the study costs.
+This repayment obligation must decrease proportionately: the longer you continue to work after your training, the less you have to repay.
+Would you like to read more about study costs and payment arrangements?
+Earlier we discussed it extensively.

 Additional provisions that may apply to your employment contract are included in a collective labor agreement and personnel guide (also known as company regulations).
 Whether a collective labor agreement applies and if so, which one is, is often stated in your employment contract.
 It is also often stated whether agreements from an employee guide apply to you.